tuist/tuist/.github/ISSUE_TEMPLATE/bug.md

 about: Create a report to help us improve
 ---

-## Describe the bug
+## Describe the bug and the expected behavior

-A clear and concise description of what the bug is.

-### Expected behavior

-A clear and concise description of what you expected to happen instead.
+A clear and concise description of what the bug is, and what you expect to happen instead.

 ## Reproduction steps

-Steps to reproduce the behavior:
+Steps to reproduce the bug:

 1. Use the attached sample project (to be provided when opening the issue)
 2. Run `…`